peterschwarz/partsbox/README.md

 # Partsbox

-A collection of [clj-firmata](https://github.com/peterschwarz/clj-firmata) electronic components for use with their physical counter parts over the firmata protocol.
+A collection of [clj-firmata](https://github.com/peterschwarz/clj-firmata) electronic components for use with their physical counterparts over the firmata protocol.

 ## Usage